espressif/dependency-driven-build-action/README.md

-# GitHub Action - Dependency-driven Build
+# GitHub Action - Dependency-driven Build & Test

+This action build and test your ESP-IDF projects based on the changed files in the PR.

-This action builds a ESP-IDF project with [idf-build-apps](https://github.com/espressif/idf-build-apps).
+- build ESP-IDF projects with [idf-build-apps](https://github.com/espressif/idf-build-apps).
+- test ESP-IDF projects with [pytest-embedded](https://github.com/espressif/pytest-embedded).

 ## Pre-requisites

-To run this action, you need to run it inside a docker container wit
+To run this action, you need to run it inside a docker container with

 - python installed
 - ESP-IDF installed